Clinical Detective: Cardiovascular

 This Course will reinforce why certain diagnostic tests, observations and procedures are undertaken to confirm or eliminate potential clinical problems.
 You will be asked a series of questions throughout the case study that will assist you with this and your learning.

-Tracy is a Nurse Practitioner working in the Emergency Department at Modbury Public Hospital in South Australia.
-In this role, she works in a “see and treat” model of care and also works with the Rapid Assessment Team, where she is required to fulfil both clinical and educational duties.
-Tracy has experience as a Practice Nurse and has held other management positions including Acting Quality and Clinical Risk Manager.
-Tracy is particularly interested in vascular health and has run several extra vocational programs focused on prevention of cardiovascular disease.
-Tracy was a finalist in the Future Leader category, South Australian Nursing and Midwifery Awards 2011, and won a South Australian Premiers Travelling Scholarship in 2011/12.
+Tracy is a Nurse Practitioner working in the emergency department at Modbury Public Hospital in South Australia.
+In this role, she works in a “see and treat” model of care and also works with the rapid assessment team, where she is required to fulfil both clinical and educational duties.
+Tracy has experience as a practice nurse and has held other management positions, including acting quality and clinical risk manager.
+Tracy is particularly interested in vascular health and has run several extra vocational programs focused on the prevention of cardiovascular disease.
+Tracy was a finalist in the "future leader" category for the South Australian Nursing and Midwifery Awards 2011 and won a South Australian Premiers Travelling Scholarship in 2011/12.

 It is widely understood that the future lies in those youthful enough to affect and experience it.
 This is a perceptive commentary into the reasons why a high school graduate chose nursing, and thereby is an invaluable resource in understanding how the youth of our contemporary society view nursing.
 More specifically, Grace McCorkell touches on very interesting aspects of nursing, which she has encountered.
 Namely, the ability to assist and care for those who need it most; the job security inherent in the profession; the diversity of roles and responsibilities in every nursing aspect; the continual ability to improve and update a nurse's clinical knowledge; and the ability to place value and respect in every human being as an equal member of the human race.